Elasticity bounds from Effective Field Theory: From Goldstones to stress-strain curves

 The next apparent challenge from the QFT viewpoint is that the real world stress-strain curves typically exhibit a dramatic feature: they terminate at some point, corresponding to the breaking (or elastic failure) of the material.
-Since we just concluded that the form of Lagrangian is directly related to the stress-strain curves, it is natural to ask how exactly is the breaking seen in the EFT.
+It is then natural to ask how exactly is the breaking seen in the EFT.
 Must the function $V(X,Z)$ be singular?
-Or does the breaking correspond to a dynamical process ({\it e.g.}, an instability) that can be captured within the EFT even with a regular $V(X,Z)$?
-We argue below that the latter possibility can certainly arise.
-Moreover, in that case it is possible to extract relations between the parameters that control the large deformations.
+Or does the breaking correspond to a dynamical process ({\it e.g.}, an instability) that can be captured within the EFT with a regular $V(X,Z)$?
+We argue below that the latter possibility can certainly arise allowing to extract relations between the parameters that control the large deformations.

 The main task then is to analyze the stability properties of the strained configuration~\eqref{finitedef}.
-This can be analyzed by setting $\phi^I= {\phi}^I_{\text{str}} +\pi^I$ in \eqref{action} and expanding for `small' $\pi^I$.
+This can be done by setting $\phi^I= {\phi}^I_{\text{str}} +\pi^I$ in \eqref{action} and expanding for `small' $\pi^I$.
 In doing so one easily finds that the phonon sound speeds depend on the applied strain $O^I_J$.
 This is a long known phenomenon, the \textit{acoustoelastic effect}, see \textit{e.g.} \cite{Tang1967,PhysRev.92.1145,doi:10.1121/1.426255,doi:10.1121/1.1908623,ABIZA2012364,baba}.
 Still, we argue here that this can have a great impact on the stress-strain relations, eventually limiting the maximal stress that a material can withstand.
-The reason is that, very generically, increasing the strain results into increasing/decreasing of the various sound speeds, typically with a non-stop tendency (see \eqref{spectrum3}).
-In particular, past some large enough strain, $\varepsilon_{\text{max}}$ one is typically left with one of the following options: one of the sound speeds becomes either i) imaginary or ii) superluminal.
-Case i) clearly implies that the material develops a gradient instability, which we shall identify as the material breaking apart for simplicity (admittedly this is not the only option, see below).
-In any of the two cases, the stress-strain diagram certainly terminates at that maximum strain $\varepsilon_{\text{max}}$.
+The reason is that generically, increasing the strain results into increasing/decreasing the various sound speeds -- typically in an unbounded fashion.
+In particular, in most cases past some large enough strain value, $\varepsilon_{\text{max}}$, one of the sound speeds becomes either $i)$ imaginary or $ii)$ superluminal.
+Case $i)$ implies that the material develops an instability and it must evolve to a different ground state.
+Case $ii)$ prevents the existence of a Lorentz invariant ultraviolate completion.
+Therefore the effective low energy description~\eqref{action} must be physically invalid at least for such a large deformation.
+In any case, one can translate the constraints $i)$~and $ii)$ as upper bounds on the maximum allowed strain that is compatible with the given choice of $V(Z,X)$.
+We remark that these bounds arise even for smooth choices of the effective Lagrangian $V(Z,X)$, and yet they naturally lead to stress-strain curves that terminate at some point $\varepsilon=\varepsilon_{\text{max}}$, see Fig.~\ref{fig5} for some illustrative examples.